fmuhic/CircleWars/README.md

 How to run:
 - Run index.html with your favorite browser which supports ES6.

+How to play:
+- Use mouse to aim.
+- Use [a, w, s, d] to move.
+- Have fun.

 Todo:
 - Physics improvements and optimizations
 - Particle system (better death animatios)